scalajeremy/Jekyll-workshop/4_plugins.md

 Here is your default plugin bundler with already a plugin inside.

-What you need to do is just to add the gem jekyll-admin inside the group.
+What you need to do is just add the gem jekyll-admin inside the group.

 ```ruby
 # If you have any plugins, put them here!